-What are the advantages of small business factoring?
+What are the advantages of invoice factoring for small business?

 Small business factoring provides a quick financing process for companies in a cash flow crunch.
-Fast funding depends on the customer’s (account debtor) creditworthiness and benefits the not-yet bankable small business.
-Invoice factoring also helps enterprises regain control of their finances and business performance.
+In addition, fast funding depends on your customer’s (account debtor) credit and benefits the not-yet bankable small business.
+Invoice funding also helps enterprises regain control of their finances and business performance.

 - Payroll funding: small businesses waiting two months for payments lack the cash reserves to pay employees on time.
 Small business factoring provides payroll funding to support growth and current operations.
 Learn more in our previous article, “Small Business Payroll Funding.”